kartonfarkas/api_docs/source/suite/contacts/contact_update.rst

      - Cannot set id or uid on contact creation
      - IDs cannot be specified manually.

-Also see `contact_create` for further information.
+Also see :doc:`contact_create` for further information.